USS Mount Hood (AE-11): Inquiry

 A board convened to examine evidence relating to the disaster was unable to ascertain the exact cause.
 However, the official Navy report noted that the vessel had a "relatively inexperienced crew," with a "lack of leadership among the officers, and lack of discipline among the crew," as well as "a general lack of posting safety regulations for handling ammunition, and instruction of the crew therein."
 As a result, the report noted, this lack of training "was reflected in rough and careless handling of ammunition and lack of enforcing prohibition of smoking in boats alongside the U.S.S.
 Mount Hood.
 The stowage condition of boosters, fuzes and detonators in number one hold was dangerous.
 In holds numbers two and three there were stowed broken rocket bodies from which some of the powder had spilled."
 The report further noted that "Pyrotechnics and napalm were stowed in an open temporary wood and tar paper hut on deck under hazardous conditions near the hatch to number four hold."
 This was also near the most likely source of the accident, as the initial explosion occurred "amidships near number three or four hold."
-As such, the report concluded that "the most likely cause of the explosion was careless handling of ammunition" aboard the ship.
+The report concluded that "the most likely cause of the explosion was careless handling of ammunition" aboard the ship.

 After only a little over four months' service, Mount Hood was struck from the Naval Register on 11 December 1944.